-The Mitrovica project is situated in northern Kosovo, covers 55 square km, and lies immediately to the west and northwest of the Stan Terg lead-zinc-silver mine which dates back to the 1930’s (34 Mt) at 3.45 per cent lead, 2.30 per cent zinc and 80 g/t silver).
+The Mitrovica project is situated in northern Kosovo and lies immediately to the west and northwest of the Stan Terg lead-zinc-silver mine which dates back to the 1930s (historical production records: 34 Mt at 3.45 per cent lead, 2.30 per cent zinc and 80 g/t silver).

 On a regional scale, the area is located within the late Alpine Tethyan Orogenic Belt and more specifically within the External Vardar Sub-zone of the Vardar Zone.
 The basement is comprised of ophiolites and a metasedimentary mélange affected by a polymetamorphic overprint (not exceeding greenschist facies conditions).
 A series of felsic to intermediate sub-volcanic and pyroclastic rocks of Oligocene to Early Miocene age represents the cover sequence.

 In early 2018, mapping identified an extensive lead-zinc mineralised gossan, Wolf Mountain target, in the central part of Mitrovica, with associated hydrothermal breccias and silicification on the central-eastern margin of the licence area, along with copper mineralisation associated with trachyte dykes intruding into basement rocks.